SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

 both creates a habit, and makes it harder to spot additional ones.

 **[R]**  Building warnings must be addressed.
 This is a **requirement**, although reviewers are not required to take the extra steps to verify it (i.e. checking the compilation output from the automatic build or downloading and building it themselves).

-**[R]**  The build system is set to give a medium level of diagnostics, and to treat all of them as errors, except for the deprecation one, which is supposed to allow a bit of time to maintainers to cope with interface changes: compilation will fail in the presence of diagnostics messages.
-Successfully completing a compilation in general makes the code compilant with this requirement.
+  The build system is set to give a medium level of diagnostics, and to treat all of them as errors, except for the deprecation one, which is supposed to allow a bit of time to maintainers to cope with interface changes: compilation will fail in the presence of diagnostics messages.
+Successfully completing a compilation in general makes the code compliant with the previous requirement.

 **[E]**  If the compiler reports as problematic an intended behaviour, it is **strongly encouraged** that the code be reviewed with other people to identify whether the report is correct (hint: it usually is).
-If the review concludes the diagnostic message is spurious,

-**[S]** It is exceptionally allowed to "acknowledge" a diagnostic message without removing its cause, for example in case of compiler bugs.
+If the review concludes the diagnostic message is spurious, it is allowed to "acknowledge" it without removing its cause, for example in case of compiler bugs.

-**[R]** In that case the
-  **required** approach is to use `#pragma` directives specific to the diagnostics (that may be complicated by dependency on the compiler, e.g.
+**[R]** When it is assessed that a diagnostic message should be locally disabled, the **required** approach is to use `#pragma` directives specific to the diagnostics (that may be complicated by dependency on the compiler, e.g.
   Clang vs. GCC) and, in case of compiler bug, the fencing of the workaround in `#if` preprocessor directives that pin down the version of the buggy